wp-plugins/wordpress-google-maps/readme.txt

 * Full Mapping Widget - there's no place this map can't go!
 * Advanced Settings Page - for those users that want fine-tune control

-Here are some of the features you'll get in the premium version available on <a href='http://premium.wpmudev.org/project/wordpress-google-maps-plugin/'>WPMU DEV</a>:
+Here are some of the features you'll get in the premium version available at <a href='http://premium.wpmudev.org/project/wordpress-google-maps-plugin/'>WPMU DEV</a>:

 * Unlimited number of maps
 * Plugin options for maps default values